gchen65/tipcalculator/tip_calcu_2/readme.txt

+# tipcalculator
-# Pre-work - tip calico 2
+# Pre-work - tip calcu 2

 tip calcu 2 is a tip calculator application for iOS.